ulvrikironpaw/uwu/uwu/README.md

 ## Feature Requests

 Please file an issue on Github.
-Features that duplicate functionality in MarsarahTweaks or PlantEverything will not be considered because this is intended to be compatible with those two mods.
-Please limit feature requests to QoL changes in exploration and sailing.
+Please limit feature requests to QoL changes in exploration.

 ## Changelog